logigearcorp/srs-gondola-website/README.md

 # Technical Considerations
 Some technical considerations we have to take into account:
-* Should we choose WordPress as our CMS framework?
+* Should we choose WordPress as our CMS framework? >> Yes
-* What is the best CSS framework for responsive web design?
-* What is the most cost-effective hosting service?
+* What is the most cost-effective hosting service? >> Digital Ocean
 * How to deploy new code by only 1 click?
 * How do we secure the website?